ravinderjangra/safe-authenticator-mobile/README.md

   * **Unregistered Access:**
     Allow an app to read public unencrypted content.

 * **User Grants Access:** When the user approves the request, application specific encryption keys are generated.
 The application will be identified in the network using its keys.
-When the user grants or denies authorization, the application will receive a URI.
+When the user grants or denies authorisation, the application will receive a URI.
 The user has the option to grant permission to an application to access user data.

 * **User can revoke app access:** User has the option to revoke access for an app that they have granted access to previously.